preloader

 • The SCRIPT dispatcher will be mandatory as it will hold your persistence logic (see the Script explanations),

 • The store is a an implicit service that is available within scripts.
 It allows you to persist state within a simple Key/Value store.
-Key and values are simple strings you may process and manage the way you want.
+Keys and values are simple strings you may process and manage the way you want.
 Check the some examples in common use-cases for scripts,

-• The requestContext is a request scoped context that allows passing content to response templates,
+• The requestContext is a request-scoped context that allows passing content to response templates,

 • Finally, the templating Context Expressions can be very useful to reuse persisted (or computed) information to mock responses!

 🚨 One important thing to notice when using stateful capabilities in Microcks is that state is not persisted forever.
-The values you’ll register in the store are subsject to a Time-To-Live period.
+The values you’ll register in the store are subject to a Time-To-Live period.
 This duration is customizable with a default value of 10 seconds.

 🚨 A second important thing to notice when using stateful capabilities in Microcks is that the store is scoped to an API.
 This means that it is shared between the different operations of the same API but not available to other APIs.
 You cannot write in a store within an API context and read from the same store from another API.